EmmaJane22/Design-and-Print/README.md

 ## Testing
 ### Manual Testing
+The following testing was carried out:

+* Customer Stories:

 | User Story | As a | I want to be able to ... |  Test carried out | Test Passed? |
 | :--- | :--- | :--- | :---| :---|
 | 1 | Customer | easily navigate the site | all links and buttons working | Yes |